iberius96/Classification-task-for-heart-condition/README.md

+### Project Rationale and Objective

+The initial idea for the development of this projects came from the desire of obtaining a deeper understanding of tree-based algorithms and in how they can be utilized to construct models capable of making predictions in the context of supervised machine learning.
+One of the best ways to try an have an insight in the inner workings of any algorithm is to make an attempt at the development (from scratch) of a custom version of it.
+Because of this reason the main focus of this project will be in the development of an implementetion of the CART (Decision Tree) and Random Forest algorithms.
+Said implementetion will be developed in Python and a baseline will be established using comparable algorithms coming from the Sklearn library in order to assess the general quality of the custom implementetion.

+A dataset related to the medical domain (The Cleveland Heart Disease dataset) has been chosen to construct the machine learning models that we are going to use in this project.
+This particular choice aims at simulating how these types of algorithms could be employed in a real-world scenario.
+One of the main advantages of tree-based algorithms is their ease of understanding for individuals that are not well versed in the domain of machine learning.
+The medical field is a perfect example of how Decision Trees could offer an easily understandable solution for medical professionals seeking for help in spotting patients at risk of having an heart condition.

 ### Brief Description

 The dataset used in this project is the Cleveland Heart Disease dataset originally published in the UCI Machine Learning Repository.
 The dataset contains a snapshot of the clinical profile on admission to the hospital of more than 300 patients, together with a label indicating if an heart condition was discovered after admission.